sciepsilon/LingView/README.md

+**The authoritative, most up-to-date version of the LingView software is at [BrownCLPS/LingView](https://github.com/BrownCLPS/LingView).
+If you're interested in using LingView, please go there.** You're currently looking at a different version, which is owned by me, GitHub user sciepsilon.
+I use this repo for testing purposes and general mucking around.

 # LingView
 A web interface for viewing glossed ELAN and FLEx files, optionally with time-synced video and audio.
 Developed at Brown University as part of the A'ingae Language Documentation initiative, this fork is a generalization of the A'ingae-specific website [here](https://github.com/Designist/Korpus).